 Located between the towns of Soufriere and Choiseul, Gros Piton and Petit Piton soar over 2,500 feet above the sea, and are a designated UNESCO World Heritage Site, ensuring development will never take place over this stunning protected land.

 One of the best views of the pitons can be enjoyed from Sugar Beach, a luxurious white sand haven.
 If you want to do more than admire them from afar, you can hike up to the top of the mountainous volcanic plugs.
 Most travelers prefer to walk up Gros Piton, which has a variety of marked trails and is much easier for hikers of all levels.
+It’s one of the best things to do in St. Lucia.

 The Baths at Virgin Gorda, British Virgin Islands